Sustainability

 • Montreal Protocol: International “Montreal Protocol on substances that deplete the ozone layer”

-• RoHS Directive: EU’s “Directive 2011/65/EU of the European Parliament and Council of June 8, 2011 on the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment”
+• RoHS Directive: EU’s “Directive 2011/65/EU of the European Parliament and Council of June 8, 2011 on the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment” and its amendment (EU) 2015/863.

 • REACH Regulation: EU’s “Regulation on the Registration, Evaluation, Authorization and Restriction of Chemicals (Regulation 1907/2006 of the European Parliament and Council)”